 As with other bullying scenarios, a victim might be targeted because they're a racial, religious or gender minority in their workplace or have a disability.
 However, the mobbing ringleader often has a career-related reason for targeting their victim.

-Examples of Mobbing in the Workplace:
+Real-Life Examples of Mobbing at Work

-Mike was hoping to be promoted to manager, but instead, his company hired externally to fill the position.
+1. Jealousy: Mike was hoping to be promoted to manager, but instead, his company hired externally to fill the position.
 He's jealous of his new manager, Betsy, so he convinces the rest of the team to undermine her to try to drive her out of the company.

-Troy is always late to work, takes a lot of sick days and consistently underperforms.
+3. Resentment: Troy is always late to work, takes a lot of sick days and consistently underperforms.
 Brad, who works in the same position for the same salary, hates having to pull Troy's weight on his team.
 Brad and his coworkers start leaving nasty anonymous notes on Troy's desk, making him miserable enough at work to leave.

-Cassie recently submitted a harassment complaint against her coworker Steven.
+4. Retaliation: Cassie recently submitted a harassment complaint against her coworker Steven.
 He didn't think his behavior was wrong, so in retaliation, Steven and his buddies spread rumors about Cassie's love life, driving her out of the company.

 RELATED: Investigating Workplace Bullying Allegations: 10 Tips for Success

-Workplace Mobbing Behaviors
+Common Workplace Mobbing Behaviors to Watch For

 Workplace bullying can be psychological or physical, and mobbing is no different.
 The behavior depends on what the leader of the mob wants to achieve and what the victim reacts to.